Oral Surgery Specialists

-The reason your dentist refers you to us is because we are the first step of your preventative care.
+The reason your dentist refers you to us is that we are the first step of your preventative care.
 We will remove all of the unrestorable, unhealthy teeth and pathology in your mouth prior to any further restorative work started by your dentist.

 Is the staff highly trained as well?

 You will never see us jumping from one patient to another, one room to another.
-We make our schedule in such a way where you get dedicated time.
+We make our schedule in such a way that you get dedicated time.
 We do not sacrifice quality for quantity.

-Are their patient reviews real?
 What do I trust out there on the WWW?

 What do we hate the most?

 In everyone’s busy lives these days, it is easy to neglect ourselves and put off our oral healthcare until a big infection hits.
 But a hygiene checkup visit can combat costlier visits down the road.
-Having a pain free mouth, a beautiful smile, and strong teeth is one of the first steps to having a QUALITY life.
+Having a pain-free mouth, a beautiful smile, and strong teeth is one of the first steps to having a QUALITY life.